dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 #### 0.2.9 Comments

-Comments may be used to help describe the text.
-These begin with a `#` and continue to the end of the line:
+Comments may be used to help describe the text of this specification.
+These begin with a `//` and continue to the end of the line:

-    # Comment text taking the whole line
+    // Comment text taking the whole line
-    (*)  # Comment text after the end of the line
-    '#'  # Comment after Literal Text containing a hash
+    (*)  // Comment text after the end of the line '//'  // Comment after Literal Text containing two slashes

 Hashes in Literal Text do not begin a comment.
+For documentation on how comments may exist in the stream itself, see section 2.6.

 #### 0.2.10 Literal Ranges